Principles of Successful Development Projects

 Defining clear objectives and scope of the project helps to focus on specific measurable deliverables that define the success of it, thus allowing for clear alignment of all stakeholders.

-• Did key leaders of the external-outsource team actively participate in development of the project scope, goals, estimate etc. while co-located with the internal team during this phase?
+- Did key leaders of the external-outsource team actively participate in the development of the project scope, goals, estimate etc. while co-located with the internal team during this phase?